THE UNEXAMINED LIFE IS NOT WORTH LIVING

 Examining our life reveals patterns of behavior.
 Deeper contemplation yields understanding of the subconscious programming, the powerful mental software that runs our life.
 Unless we become aware of these patterns, much of our life is unconscious repetition.

-If you don't look at it and figure out how to harvest it, how can you harvest it????
+If we don't look at the patterns and the results, we cannot figure out how to harvest the potential lessons.